fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-24-send-hey-mail-from-forwarding-address.md

 ## Pros over setting up MX records on your DNS

-* You can use forwarding addresses for which you do not have MX records set up
+* You can set up forwarding addresses in the DNS settings at your domain registrar (MAILFW rules).

 ## Pros over HEY mail's official custom domains feature